 Starling Bank

-UK-based digital challenger bank, Starling Bank, leveraged Workable's recruitment solution to scale from 50 to over 1,100 employees in five years.
-Workable's video interview feature played a significant role in streamlining communication and screening processes, especially during the COVID-19 pandemic.
+UK-based digital challenger bank Starling Bank leveraged Workable's recruitment solution to scale from 50 to over 1,100 employees in five years.
+Workable's video interview feature significantly streamlined communication and screening processes.

-Starling Bank reaped the benefits of video interviewing: As a result of this automation, it managed to maintain its hiring pace and transition to a fully online recruitment process, positioning itself for continued growth.
+Starling Bank reaped the benefits of video interviewing.
+As a result of this automation, it maintained its hiring pace and transitioned to a fully online recruitment process, positioning itself for continued growth.

 PwC

-Global professional services firm PwC used Workday Skills Cloud to transform into a skills-based organization.
+Global professional services firm PwC used Workday’s people management software to transform into a skills-based organization.
 The project led to a 90% increase in recorded skills within one year, providing territories with various assets to support the transition.
 They also developed a global dashboard and a skills maturity matrix to measure success and track skills adoption.

-In another initiative, PwC invested in a talent optimization and acquisition strategy using Workday Recruiting to standardize its global hiring processes.
+In another initiative, PwC invested in a talent development strategy using Workday Recruiting to standardize its global hiring processes.
 A year and a half after the initial survey, 90% of its member firms were using Workday Recruiting, representing a 60% increase.
-This digital shift improved data integrity and efficiency, expected to save up to 9,000 hours in one fiscal year.
+This digital shift improved data integrity and efficiency and is expected to save up to 9,000 hours in one fiscal year.

 Mondelēz